 Unlock tight hips with these guided hip mobility exercises designed to improve mobility, flexibility and range of motion.
 This routine will help reduce pain and muscle tension while enhancing athletic performance, so you can move better and squat deeper with ease.

 Tight, sticky hips?
 I’ve been there – especially after long days sitting at a desk.
 Spending hours seated can tighten up the hip flexors (those muscles that help lift your legs and stabilize your hips).
-When those muscles get shortened and stiff, it can lead to reduced flexibility, discomfort in the lower back or cause knee pain.
+When the hips and inner thighs (or adductors) get shortened and stiff, it can lead to reduced flexibility, discomfort in the lower back or cause knee pain.

 Hip mobility refers to the ability of your hip joint to move freely through its full range of motion.
 Healthy hips are both mobile and stable, allowing you to move with control and without restriction.